AibinuolaDamilola/AI-Fraud-Phishing-Detection-SafePay/README.md

 ## 📖 Documentation
-- How the AI Model Works
+- <a href="https://https://medium.com/@evolvewithdami/building-ai-powered-fraud-and-phishing-detection-solution-for-safepay-fintech-pt1-259541470c82">How the AI Model Works</a>
 - AWS Services Used/main
 - Dataset & Training Process